Spirit of Jesus Church: History

 In a visit he made to Taiwan in 1941, Murai Jun had contact with the True Jesus Church.
-Thus he joined that Pentecostal apostolic church by accepting the doctrine of the single God, and received baptism in the Holy Spirit speaking of tongues, and the baptism of water in the name of Jesus.
-He also knew the ceremony of foot washing, and the hope of the Second Coming of Jesus.
-He was then Baptised as a member of the True Jesus Church.
+Thus he joined that Pentecostal apostolic church by accepting the doctrine of the single God, and received baptism in the Holy Spirit, speaking in tongues, and water baptism in the name of Jesus.
+He also underwent the foot-washing ceremony and believed in the Second Coming of Jesus.
+He was then baptised as a member of the True Jesus Church.